Running and Scheduling Restore Plans

 Plan is ready to be edited and verified.

-Plan is either in one of the active states or halted.
+Plan is either in one of the active states (except the EDITING state) or in one of the stable states (except the VERIFIED and NOT VERIFIED states).

 When a plan is in an active state, you can switch to the Plan Details page, select a VM being recovered in the Virtual Machines column, and click the VM Console link to connect directly to the VM desktop.